-COMMON NAMES: TULIP TREE, YELLOW POPLAR, YELLOW WOOD, WHITE WOOD, TULIP-POPLAR, SADDLE LEAF, CANOE WOOD, CUCUMBER TREE, BLUE POPLAR, LYNN-TREE, SADDLE TREE, HICKORY-POPLAR
+COMMON NAMES: TULIP TREE, YELLOW POPLAR, YELLOW WOOD, WHITE WOOD, TULIP-POPLAR, SADDLE LEAF, CANOE WOOD, BLUE POPLAR, LYNN-TREE, SADDLE TREE, HICKORY-POPLAR

 BOTANICAL NAME: Liriodendron tulipifera lir-ee-ah-DEN-dron too-li-PIF-err-ah